arjeyproject/WarpEP/README.md

 ## Credit

-Inspired by [vernette/warpscout](https://github.com/vernette/warpscout), whose research into the WARP address space, the MASQUE pools and AmneziaWG shaping made this possible.
+Inspired by ArJeyProject, whose research into the WARP address space, the MASQUE pools and AmneziaWG shaping made this possible.
 WarpEP is an independent pure-Python implementation with its own panel.